sikakusosi/Q.Q.R.I.viewer/README.md

 ## In the future
 I will continue to work on the development of a quick response image viewer.
 If there are any bugs or features you would like to see added, please let me know.
-I am also looking for members who are willing to develop with me.
+I am also looking for members who are willing to develop Q.Q.R.I.viewer with me.

 ### Features to be added in the future
 Faster image loading